 Does the new US entry-exit rule apply to Green Card holders?

-A big NO. Green Card holders are lawful permanent residents but not US citizens.
+Yes, it does.
+Green Card holders are lawful permanent residents but not US citizens.
 Therefore, they must follow the same biometric entry exit procedures as all other foreign nationals.
 When Green Card holders travel internationally and return to the USA, CBP officers will require their photographs and record biometric details at arrival and departure points.
 Only their US-born children may be exempt from the requirement.

 What is new about this system for foreigners’ entry to and exit from USA?